 BY DR. JACK WELCH

 Dr. Jack Welch is a college football coach.
-He holds a Doctor of Education degree and has been a college and high school football coach for 39 years.
-He is author of the book titled Foundations of Coaching (2020).
-He can be reached at [email protected].
+He has a doctor degree in education and has been an administrator and football coach for 40 years.
+He can be reached at [email protected]